RHIT-CSSE/csse220/Docs/grading_guide.md

 # General Instructions

-Unless instructed otherwise, programs are graded in 220 based on the following criteria.
+Unless instructed otherwise, programs are graded in CSSE220 based on the following criteria.

 * Correctness
 * Style/Documentation

-For any points deducted, a note should be placed in your Moodle feedback explaining why.
-If you do not see feedback and you lost points, contact your grader.
+For any points deducted, a note should be placed in your GradeScope feedback explaining why.
+If you do not see feedback and you lost points, contact your grader or submit a re-grade request via GradeScope.

 # Correctness